-This preparation of Steel being the one principally relied upon by the most eminent physicians, has induced the Inventor and Proprietor to conduct many experiments the Inventor and Proprietor to conduct many experiments whereby its naiseous taste can be cradicated, and its virtues preserved, and he now, with every confidence of success, recommends it as the most potent and valuable of any proparation of steel extant.
+This preparation of Steel being the one principally relied upon by the most entinent physicians, has induced the Inventor and Proprietor to conduct many experiments the Inventor and Proprietor to conduct many experiments whereby its nauseous taste can Le cradicated, and its virtues preserved, and he now, with every confidence of success, tecomments it as the most potent and valuable of any preparation of steel extant.
 Upon the presence of steel in the blood, depends all those vigorous functions of the system, whether of the mind or body, which we re-cognise as perfect health.
-It is estimated by the best physiologists, that six and a-half per cent of steel are contained in the blood alone, independently of that in the other tissues of the body.
-We see the effects of its de-privation in the anemic, wasted, pailid, and pasty coun-tenances of those who have suffered under any depressing and exhausting influences, as after fever, &c.
-It must and exhausting influences, as after fever, ac.
-It must have become evident to mothers, how frequently the strumous and scrofulous complaints show themselves after the child has been out of health or ailing, without any apparent cause, by the enlargement of glands, either about the neck or any other part.
-The mesenteric glands, too. the office of which is to convert the absorbed nourishment from the food into healthy blood, frequently nourishment from the food into healthy blood, frequently take on a like action, and then the child cannot be pro-perly nourished; its sto mach in the ses in size, the limbs fall away, and a though the child may crave for food it dies from inalition.
-The preparer of these lozenges is convinced if these Steel Lozenges were only duly per-severed with, and taken daily as prescribed, this wretched state would be arrested; and the child duly restored to health and strength.
-Hundreds of children in London alone die werkly from this wasting, which experiments prive has its design burget, in the unhealthy state of the prove has its origin purely in the unhealthy stite of the blood, from a deficiency of steel in the system.
+It is estimated by the best physiologists, that six and a-half per cent. of steel are contained in the blood alone, independently of that in the other tissues of the body.
+We see the effects of its de-privation in the anomic, wasted, pallid, and pasty coun-tenances of those who have suffered under any depressing and exhausting influences, as a tier fever, &c.
+It must and exhausting influences, as after fever, &c.
+It must have become evident to mothers, how frequently the strumous and scrofulous complaints show themselves after the child has been out of health or ailing, without any the child has been out of health or alling, without any apparent cause, by the enlargement of glands, either about the neck or any other part.
+The mesenteric glands, too, the office of which is to convert the absorbed nourishment from the food into healthy blood, frequently take on a like action, and then the child cannot be pro-perly nourished; its stomach in te ses in size, the limbs fall away, and a though the child may crave for food it dies from inanition.
+The preparer of these lozenges is convinced if these Steel Lozenges were only duly per-severed with, and taken daily as pr scribed, this wretched state would be arrested i and the child duly restored to state would be arrested; and the child duly restored to health and strength.
+Hundreds of children in London alone die weekly from this wasting, which experiments prove has its origin purely in the unhealthy state of the blood, from a deficiency of steel in the system.
 The pathology of consumption is the same, only the glands that are disordered are situated in the lungs.
 Let every mother remember that the glands that are seen are an index to those that are not seen.